codacy/docs/docs/organizations/managing-people.md

 ## Adding people to your organization {: id="adding-people"}

 Organization owners can add other team members to their organization on Codacy.
-This is useful to allow Codacy to analyze commits by contributors who haven't signed up for Codacy yet.
+This is useful to allow Codacy to analyze commits in private repositories by contributors who haven't signed up for Codacy yet.

 To add members to your organization: